+Consumers are not inclined to pay more than the bill amount for purchases.
 What if you find that you have accidentally overpaid your card bill?
 That’s an easy mistake to make, particularly if you hit the wrong keys during an online payment.

 The situation could also arise if you are refunded some money for a returned purchase, for instance, and also made the full payment on your bill.
 Luckily, there are ways to get this overpayment back.

 What happens if you have a negative credit card balance?

 - It could immediately credit the amount of the overpayment to your account.